 L – L – L. It's like magnets, Ryuk decides.
 The closer he and Light get to each other, the more they repel each other.
 In some other world, a world where Light never picked up Ryuk's Death Note, a world where Ryuk is not Light's constant companion, they might be the right polarities, they'd snap towards each other, pulled by the force that keeps the world turning, and they'd never be parted without some serious effort.

 Ryuk watches Light, watches L, smiles savagely at him over Light's shoulder, watching the numbers fall every time Light takes a step closer.

-In this world Light is Ryuk's human, and Ryuk knows Light better than L ever will, and he's not proud of that fact, he's not pleased that he sees Light better than Light's own equal and anchor.
-He's delighted, because Yagami Light is a creature that comes along once every thousand years or so, and there's no need for two Ls in this time and place.
+In this world Light is Ryuk's human and Ryuk knows Light better than L ever will.
+He's not proud of that fact, he's not pleased that he sees Light better than Light's own equal and anchor – he's delighted, because Yagami Light is a creature that comes along once every thousand years or so and there's no need for two Ls in this time and place.